-Manufacturing or distributing the myriad products that are used within the equestrian and country industry can often be international work.
 Running an import-export business can be complicated and laced with risks, especially if you are a small company.
-Here Camilla Bellhouse, Head Trader at global online early payments network URICA, gives her top tips for managing those risks and keeping your international trade thriving.
-Half funded by the UK government, URICA (pronounced eureka) provides advance payments between businesses and their clients.
+Here Camilla Bellhouse, Head Trader at Supply Chain Funding Network, URICA, gives her top tips for managing those risks and keeping your international trade thriving

 When dealing with trading partners in multiple regions, efficient organisation and administration are key.
 Online tools can be excellent for this, from simple to-do list apps such as Wunderlist and Things, to online invoicing platforms.
 Sending and receiving invoices over email can be onerous when you use your email accounts for multiple purposes.
 Using an online payments network keeps all of your payments administration and communication in one separate place, with the added benefit of working seamlessly across borders.

 Working with numerous clients and suppliers internationally can also mean encountering and managing different cultures and preferences in doing business and completing transactions.
 It’s important to stay adaptable, and to work with clients regarding their preferred methods of delivery and payment, in order to avoid damaging relationships that are important to your company’s success.

 Key Challenge Doing Export/ Import Business: Currency Risk

 There are many organizations that support selling services, products or talent overseas, and you needn’t be at the mercy of currency exchange rates when handling the many moving parts involved with your import-export business.
 With advance payment platforms such as URICA, you can choose the currency you would like each invoice to be paid in, and also the timing of your payment, managing the risk that exchange rates may swing out of your favour.

 Managing Credit Risks Is Paramount For Imports/Exports